MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 Resources can define their properties as read-only or write-only:

-- A _read-only resource property_ defines metadata about an instance that the resource can retrieve but that a user can't directly set.
+- A _read-only resource property_ contains metadata that the resource can retrieve but that a user can't directly set.
 You can't specify read-only properties in the desired state for an instance.
   Examples of read-only properties include the last time a file was modified or the author of an installed software package.
 - A _write-only resource property_ defines a value that the resource uses during a resource operation that can't be returned for the current state of an instance.
 Examples of write-only properties include credentials used to authenticate during a resource operation and